Thornton's Field Carriage Sidings: History

 Before its closure in 2008, Class 47 locomotives and Class 321 EMUs could be seen at the depot.

 Present

-The stabling point is now known as Orient Way Carriage Sidings due to its conversion in 2008 which made way for the 2012 Olympics site, where now the Arcelormittal Orbit and UCL campus are situated.
+The replacement stabling point is located on the old Temple Mills yard land, and known as Orient Way Carriage Sidings.
+This was when Thornton Fields closed in 2008 making way for the 2012 Olympics site, where now the Arcelormittal Orbit and UCL campus are situated.